Split-Community/split_support_tools/python_admin_api_tool/README.md

       * The segment keys to csv
 ```

 - The List options are self-explanatory.
-Note that these do not show the full details (such as Split's definitions or segment keys), please use the Export functions to get the full data.
+Note that these do not show the full details (such as feature flag definitions or segment keys), please use the Export functions to get the full data.

 ```
 1. List All Workspaces